LA County Emergency Resources for Workers and Businesses

 California Infrastructure and Economic Development Bank (IBank) offers loan programs for businesses affected by disasters in California.
 IBank, a unit within California Governor’s Office of Business and Economic Development (GO-Biz), offers loan programs for businesses from 1 to 750 employees (small businesses).

 California State Treasurer’s Office CA Capital Access Program (CalCAP): CalCAP is a loan loss reserve program that may provide up to 10% courage on losses as a result of certain loan defaults.
-To find a participating lender, visit here.
+Find a participating lender.

 Federal Loans